masterarrow/movie-base/README.md

 ## Available Scripts

-In the project directory, you can run:
+To run this project on your local machine in the project directory, you can run:

+### `npm install`

+To get all dependencies needed to run the project.

 ### `npm start`